Pabl0VC/lib_logscolor/README.md

 - Easy integration: Designed to be a quick and simple replacement for print().

 ## Supported Log Levels
-SimpleLogs supports the following log levels, each with custom colors for better visibility:
+`logscolor` supports the following log levels, each with custom colors for better visibility:

 | Level      | Description                              | Variants               |
 |------------|------------------------------------------|-------------------------|